 Keeps the brain fit

 Among participants ages 65 and older, doing certain kinds of exercise was related to better performance in specific cognitive functions in comparison to doing no physical activity, in a study published in July 2020 in the journal BMC Geriatrics.

 In this study, older adults who did “closed-skill” activities, which are predictable and self-directed — like swimming — showed better selective attention and visual-spatial function.
 Those who did “open-skilled” physical activities, which require participants to perform in a dynamic setting and respond to frequent, unpredictable changes — like tennis — showed better inhibition and cognitive flexibility.

 May keep dementia at bay

-On the other hand, regular exercise has been called “the first among equals” among lifestyle practices that can reduce dementia risk, and the Alzheimer’s Research Center touts exercise as one of the best weapons against the Alzheimer’s disease — the most common dementia type.
-Exercise appears to protect the hippocampus, which governs memory and spatial navigation, and is one of the first brain regions to succumb to Alzheimer’s-related damage.
+On the other hand, regular exercise has been called “the first among equals” when looking at lifestyle practices that can reduce dementia risk.
+The Alzheimer’s Research Center touts exercise as one of the best weapons against Alzheimer’s disease — the most common dementia type.
+Exercise appears to protect the hippocampus, which governs memory and spatial navigation and is one of the first brain regions to succumb to Alzheimer’s-related damage.

 Helps you process emotions

 In these turbulent times, exercise is definitely a form of self-care.
 Whether it’s going through a pandemic, watching political unrest on the news or experiencing personal or professional changes – we’re all taking in a lot.
 Exercise can be a way to process emotions, Fifer says.

 At times, it’s hard to even understand what it is you’re feeling, or pinpoint exactly what’s making you so sad, for instance, Fifer says.